slurmulon/bach/README.md

 - Allow for alternative representations of music (i.e. visual instead of just audio)
 - Seamless synchronization with associated audio tracks by minimizing the complexities around timing
 - Keep your definitions DRY

+## Design

+`warble` is simply a notation for writing tracks that are ultimately interpreted by a `warble` **engine**.

+This module, by itself, can only parse and compile plaintext `warble` data into [`warble.json`](https://github.com/slurmulon/warble-json-schema).

+`warble.json` makes it trivial, especially for JavaScript engines, to sequentially process a `warble` music track and synchronize it in real-time with audio.

+warble allows people to create modules and/or applications that associate arbitrary data with music in real-time

 ## Install